 4. Advertisers Struggle with ROI

-Data from Proxima revealed that 60% of digital marketing spend is wasted and $37 billion of worldwide marketing budgets are being squandered on poor marketing performance.
-As a results, these budgets are failing to deliver the promised return on investment.
+Data from Proxima revealed that between 40%-60% of digital marketing budgets are spent ineffectively.
+As a result, these budgets are failing to deliver the promised return on investment.

 5. Marketers See Waste as an Obstacle